roblaing/swipl-webapp-howto/README.md

 :- http_handler(files(.), http_reply_from_files(folders, []), [prefix]).
 ```

-### Generating HTML programmatically
+### Dynamic Pages.

-I've included one _dynamic_ handler in the initial example which reads a directory name as a variable and responds programatically
+I've included one handler in the initial example which reads a directory name as a variable to show how to create permalinks later.
-with SWI Prolog's html generating system [html_write](http://www.swi-prolog.org/pldoc/man?section=htmlwrite).

 ```prolog
 :- http_handler(root(user/User), my_handler_code(User), []).